Summer turns sunny-side up: Farm offers family fun in fields of sunflowers

 “The farm in total is about 300 acres, and usable land for the fun farm, we’re probably close to 40-plus acres of outdoor space.
 And then you add in the greenhouses and all the area around and it’s almost 50 acres, so there’s definitely an opportunity to social distance,” Gritt said.

-“Certain things like the wagon rides, we are gong to require face masks on those, and cut the number of people to about 50% of what we typically run.”
+“Certain things like the wagon rides, we are gong to require face masks on those, and cut the number of people to about 50 percent of what we typically run.”

 The pumpkin patch is extensive and the corn mazes are large as well — about 12 acres combined.
 Masks won’t be required in those areas, but will be expected in food service stations and anywhere else people might congregate outside of their family groups.